-- 15. From sales proceeds through ABC, African publishers are able to improve their businesses, which is a source of livelihood for them and their employees.
+From sales proceeds through ABC, African publishers are able to improve their businesses, which is a source of livelihood for them and their employees.
 ABC's work distributing African books in the North is an important and necessary contribution to the debate on poverty reduction in Africa, in which the voices of Africa itself are often not heard.
-Also, the distribution of African books helps to combat intellectual poverty in the North, in terms of the understanding and appreciation of African societies, problems, life experiences, paths for development. - 16.
-As part of its efforts to position itself within current development strategies, ABC (and the CoM in particular) needs to address this issue.
+Also, the distribution of African books helps to combat intellectual poverty in the North, in terms of the understanding and appreciation of African societies, problems, life experiences, paths for development.

+As part of its efforts to position itself within current development strategies, ABC (and the CoM in particular) needs to examine more closely its role in the issue of poverty reduction.

-The extent to which ABC's objectives have realised its cultural/commercial mission
+4. The extent to which ABC's objectives have realised its cultural/commercial mission